-Gedea’s ambition is to develop the first antibiotic-free treatment that both prevents and cures bacterial vaginosis. pHyph is a vaginal tablet that has been shown to have an excellent medical effect.
+Gedea’s ambition is to develop the first antibiotic-free treatment that both prevents and treats bacterial vaginosis. pHyph is a vaginal tablet that has been shown to have an excellent medical effect.

 pHyph is developed by Gedea Biotech – a company that was set up by a multidisciplinary team from Lund University.

 Bacterial vaginosis is a recurring problem that affects women around the world.

 In our most recently concluded trial, 82% of the subjects were clinically cured of bacterial vaginosis after one week.

 1. Socialstyrelsen’s (the Swedish National Board of Health and Welfare) pharmaceutical database 2019.

 Half way into Gedea Biotech’s NEFERTITI clinical trial of pHyph antibiotic-free treatment of bacterial vaginosis